 Swedenborg challenged the old notion of a God who controls everything in our world.
 Instead his idea of God is one who gives power to people to choose for themselves how they live their lives rather than interfering to get his own way.
 This is like a loving parent who allows the growing children to make mistakes in order to learn the lessons of life.
 His idea of God is therefore one who allows us inner freedom over what we intend even if this means us at times creating our own unhappiness.
 We can do this it seems by rebelling against our inner conscience and falling into the disorderly ways of our times.

-At the same time Swedenborg maintains that the Divine Being provides everyone with countless good impulses and opportunities and this can help compensate for their foolhardiness.
+At the same time Swedenborg maintains that the Divine Being provides everyone with countless good impulses and opportunities.
+So, this can help compensate for their foolhardiness.
 This is a God of compassion who wants every one to be deeply happy but who knows this is not possible when people allow themselves to be infected by selfish desire.
 According to this view, it is not a supernatural being but rather each person living a life of crime and corruption who is responsible for adding to the social evils of our day.